vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/README.md

 - **Prototyping:** Native macOS, testing MacBook Pro to Mac Mini over USB4 TOAST link (most optimal conditions first)
 - **Enhanced Streaming:** Bootstrap multicast JSONL for 2x network efficiency and 32+ client scalability
-- **Expansion:** Bootstrap Windows and Linux builds, perhaps even mobile apps, from the JSONL layer first
+- **Expansion:** Bootstrap Linux builds and Windows support via pre-configured Linux VM, perhaps even mobile apps, from the JSONL layer first
 - **Native Everything:** Each version built from scratch from the framework and documentation.
 No conversions, no wrappers, no Electron — all native apps built from the ground up
 - **The Format is the Contract:** If all platforms speak the same JSONL multimedia protocols, they don't need to "see" each other — they just need to respect the schemas and streams